mike-weiner/maw-resources/README.md

 This plugin creates a custom post-type called "Resources" to make displaying PDF, PPTX, DOCX, and more file types easy to organize, add publisher/metadata for each resource, and display them for users to read.

+## Usage
+This plugin is designed to be used as a Wordpress Plugin to add custom functionality to your Wordpress administrators back-end.

 ## Installation

 This section describes how to install the plugin and get it working.